An accurate and efficient framework for modelling the surface chemistry of ionic materials: Results

 \subsection{Agreement across diverse systems}

-The 19 adsorbate--surface systems studied within this work are visualised in Fig.~\ref{fig:many_molecules}, where the $H_\textrm{ads}$ computed by the autoSKZCAM framework is evaluated against experiment.
-There is complete agreement between experiment and autoSKZCAM on $H_\textrm{ads}$ estimates (tabulated in Sec.~\ref{si-sec:final_hads} of the Supplementary Information) for all studied systems, lying within their respective errors bars.
-Here, the error bars correspond to a 95\% confidence interval on the experimental pre-exponential ($\nu$) factor and a similar confidence interval calculated for the individual terms in the autoSKZCAM framework, as discussed in Secs.~\ref{si-sec:exp_redhead_analysis} and~\ref{si-sec:final_hads} of the Supplementary Information, respectively.
-This range of systems cover an $H_\textrm{ads}$ of almost $1.5\,$eV, spanning weak physisorption to strong chemisorption and including a diverse set of molecules (CO, NO, \ce{N2O}, \ce{NH3}, \ce{H2O}, \ce{CO2}, \ce{CH3OH}, \ce{CH4}, \ce{C2H6} and \ce{C6H6}) on important ionic surfaces [MgO(001) as well as TiO\textsubscript{2} anatase(101) and rutile(110)].
-Besides the adsorption of small single molecules, some of which have been tackled before, we have also extended this work to monolayers [Fig.~\ref{fig:many_molecules}b] and to larger molecules such as \ce{C6H6} or molecular clusters of \ce{CH3OH} and \ce{H2O} [Fig.~\ref{fig:many_molecules}d].
+The 19 adsorbate--surface systems studied within this work are visualised in Fig.~\ref{fig:many_molecules}, where the $H_\text{ads}$ computed by the autoSKZCAM framework is evaluated against experiment.
+In all of the systems, the autoSKZCAM framework has been able to reproduce experimental $H_\text{ads}$ measurements (tabulated and visualised in greater detail in Sec.~\ref{si-sec:final_hads} of the Supplementary Information), lying within their respective errors bars.
+This range of systems cover an $H_\text{ads}$ of almost $1.5\,$eV, spanning weak physisorption to strong chemisorption and including a diverse set of molecules (CO, NO, \ce{N2O}, \ce{NH3}, \ce{H2O}, \ce{CO2}, \ce{CH3OH}, \ce{CH4}, \ce{C2H6} and \ce{C6H6}) on common surfaces of ionic materials [MgO(001) as well as TiO\textsubscript{2} anatase(101) and rutile(110)].
+Besides the adsorption of small single molecules, some of which have been tackled before, this work also studies monolayers [Fig.~\ref{fig:many_molecules}b] and larger molecules such as \ce{C6H6} or molecular clusters of \ce{CH3OH} and \ce{H2O} [Fig.~\ref{fig:many_molecules}d].

+The experimental estimates were largely taken from single-crystal TPD measurements compiled by Campbell and Sellers~\cite{campbellEnthalpiesEntropiesAdsorption2013}, where the effects of surface disorder or defects are expected to be minimal.
+The error bars on these measurements correspond to a 95\% confidence interval on the experimental pre-exponential ($\nu$) factor, coming from predictions for the standard entropy of the adsorbate by Campbell and Sellers~\cite{campbellEntropiesAdsorbedMolecules2012}.
+A similar confidence interval has been calculated for the the individual terms in the autoSKZCAM framework and the overall $H_\text{ads}$ estimate, as discussed in Secs.~\ref{si-sec:exp_redhead_analysis} and~\ref{si-sec:final_hads} of the Supplementary Information, respectively.
+We connect static adsorption energies to $H_\text{ads}$ using the quasi-rigid-rotor harmonic oscillator (quasi-RRHO) method~\cite{liImprovedForceFieldParameters2015}, which improves over the standard harmonic approximation for treating low-lying vibrational modes of the adsorbate.
+We expect the error bars (from the DFT ensemble) we have computed on these thermal contributions to be greater than or comparable to remaining anharmonic contributions~\cite{boeseAccurateAdsorptionEnergies2013a}.